MuniStream/munistream-workflow/README.md

 ## 🏛️ Government Focus

-CivicStream is specifically designed for government organizations with features like:
+MuniStream is specifically designed for government organizations with features like:
 - **Transparency** - Full audit trails and process visibility
 - **Compliance** - Built-in approval workflows and documentation
 - **Efficiency** - Performance monitoring and bottleneck elimination